-Orug and Alcohol Restriction

-Class 5L (Learner) Class 5F (Full)

-Minimum 9 months Minimum 15 months 36 months

-pass knowledge test -> pass road test

-Learner Stage minimum age 16 (151/2 if in a high school driver education course currently in progress) must pass knowledge test minimum nine months in this stage, excluding licence interruptions cannot have drugs or alcohol in system only supervising driver as front seat passenger supervising driver must be a fully licensed driver for at least 36 months, and have less than .05 blood alcohol concentration and not fail a drug screening test may carry passengers up to the number of functioning seatbelts in the rear of the vehicle no towing permitted may not operate a Class 3 motor vehicle registered as a farm truck may not obtain Authorized Instruction in Classes 1-4 may operate heavy and agricultural equipment while accompanied by a supervising driver Intermediate Stage must pass Class 5 road test minimum 15 months in this stage, excluding licence interruptions cannot have drugs or alcohol in system passenger limits: from 5 a.m. to midnight: one passenger in the front seat and additional passengers in the back seat(s) up to the number of functioning seatbelts from midnight to 5 a.m.: one passenger or, when accompanied by a qualified supervising driver in the front seat, additional passengers up to the number of functioning seatbelts in the back seat(s) towing permitted may operate heavy and agricultural equipment may operate off-road vehicles along or across highway may apply for Authorized Instruction in Classes 2-4 if at least 18 years of age and meet medical standards may not apply for Authorized Instruction in Class 1 Time served in the Intermediate Stage in Class 6 will be applied to the Intermediate Stage in Class 5.
+← Drug and Alcohol Restriction → Class 5L (Learner) Class 5I (Intermediate) Class 5F (Full) Minimum 9 months Minimum 15 months 36 months pass knowledge test → pass road test → graduate to Full Stage → Learner Stage minimum age 16 (151⁄2 if in a high school driver education course currently in progress) must pass knowledge test minimum nine months in this stage, excluding licence interruptions cannot have drugs or alcohol in system only supervising driver as front seat passenger supervising driver must be a fully licensed driver for at least 36 months, and have less than .05 blood alcohol concentration and not fail a drug screening test may carry passengers up to the number of functioning seatbelts in the rear of the vehicle no towing permitted may not operate a Class 3 motor vehicle registered as a farm truck may not operate off-road vehicles along or across highway may not obtain Authorized Instruction in Classes 1-4 may operate heavy and agricultural equipment while accompanied by a supervising driver Intermediate Stage • must pass Class 5 road test • minimum 15 months in this stage, excluding licence interruptions • cannot have drugs or alcohol in system • passenger limits: • from 5 a.m. to midnight: one passenger in the front seat and additional passengers in the back seat(s) up to the number of functioning seatbelts • from midnight to 5 a.m.: one passenger or, when accompanied by a qualified supervising driver in the front seat, additional passengers up to the number of functioning seatbelts in the back seat(s) • towing permitted • may operate heavy and agricultural equipment • may operate a Class 3 motor vehicle registered as a farm truck • may operate off-road vehicles along or across highway • may apply for Authorized Instruction in Classes 2-4 if at least 18 years of age and meet medical standards • may not apply for Authorized Instruction in Class 1 Time served in the Intermediate Stage in Class 6 will be applied to the Intermediate Stage in Class 5.
 Therefore, a driver is only required to complete the Intermediate Stage once.
-Full Stage annot have drugs or alcohol in system for first 36 months may apply for Authorized Instruction in Class 1 if at least 18 years of age and meet medical standards. may upgrade to Class 1F-4F after passing appropriate tests may supervise after three years in Full Stage
+Full Stage • cannot have drugs or alcohol in system for first 36 months • may apply for Authorized Instruction in Class 1 if at least 18 years of age and meet medical standards. • may upgrade to Class 1F-4F after passing appropriate tests • may supervise after three years in Full Stage anniversary date is Jan.
+20. If drivers in the Learner or Intermediate Stage don't keep their licence active, they will not earn credit for the period of time they're not licensed.
+If you own a vehicle, your Autopac will be renewed and expire at the same time as your driver's licence.